MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Tutorial 3: Sibilants
 =====================

 Sibilants, and in particular, /s/, have been observed to show interesting sociolinguistic variation according to a range of intersecting factors, including gendered, class, and ethnic identities (Stuart-Smith, 2007; Levon, Maegaard and Pharao, 2017).
 Sibilants - /s ʃ z ʒ/ - also show systematic variation according to place of articulation (Johnson, 2003).
 Alveolar fricatives /s z/ as in send, zen, are formed as a jet of air is forced through a narrow constriction between the tongue tip/blade held close to the alveolar ridge, and the air strikes the upper teeth as it escapes, resulting in high pitched friction.
-The postalveolar fricatives /ʃ  ʒ/, as in 'sheet', 'Asia', have a more retracted constriction, the cavity in front of the constriction is a bit longer/bigger, and the pitch is correspondingly lower.
-In many varieties of English, the postalveolar fricatives also have some liprounding, reducing the pitch further.
+The post-alveolar fricatives /ʃ  ʒ/, as in 'sheet', 'Asia', have a more retracted constriction, the cavity in front of the constriction is a bit longer/bigger, and the pitch is correspondingly lower.
+In many varieties of English, the post-alveolar fricatives also have some lip-rounding, reducing the pitch further.

 Acoustically, sibilants show a spectral ‘mountain’ profile, with peaks and troughs reflecting the resonances of the cavities formed by the articulators (Jesus and Shadle, 2002).
-The frequency of the main spectral peak, and/or main area of acoustic energy (Centre of Gravity), corresponds quite well to shifts in place of articulation, including quite fine-grained differences, such as those which are interesting for sociolinguistic analysis: alveolars show higher frequencies, more retracted postalveolars show lower frequencies.
+The frequency of the main spectral peak, and/or main area of acoustic energy (Centre of Gravity), corresponds quite well to shifts in place of articulation, including quite fine-grained differences, such as those which are interesting for sociolinguistic analysis: alveolars show higher frequencies, more retracted post-alveolars show lower frequencies.

-As with the previous tutorials, we will use ISCAN to select all sibilants from the imported sound file for the two Canadian speakers, and take a set of acoustic spectral measures including spectral peak, which we will then export as a CSV, for inspection.
+As with the previous tutorials, we will use ISCAN to select all sibilants from the imported sound file for the two speakers in the tutorial corpus, and take a set of acoustic spectral measures including spectral peak, which we will then export as a CSV, for inspection.

 Step 1: Enrichment
 ------------------